 1. Improve body flexibility and balance

 Muscle weakness and lack of flexibility are two common causes of sports injuries and people falling during sports.
-Dynamic stretching can prevent injuries in sports and daily activities by strengthening the muscles around the joints and increasing their range of motion.
+Dynamic stretching can preve injuries in sports and daily activities by strengthening the muscles around the jois and increasing their range of motion.

 2. Improve muscle function